sozu-proxy/sozu/doc/debugging_strategies.md

 ### Backend server unavailable

-`sozu.http.503.errors` increases, lots of `sozu.backend.connections.errors` and a `sozu.backend.down` record: a backend server is down.
+`sozu.http.503.errors` increases, lots of `sozu.backend.connections.error` and a `sozu.backend.down` record: a backend server is down.
 Check the logs for `error connecting to backend, trying again` and `no more available backends for cluster <cluster_id>` to find out which cluster is affected